arturstaation/arturstaation/README.md

-## 🏃Artur 'Staation' Valladares
+## 🏃Artur 'Staation' Valladares 🇧🇷

 # 💫 About Me:
-I am a backend developer and I am currently studying to improve my techniques and knowledge.
+I am a brazilian backend developer and I am currently studying to improve my techniques and knowledge.
 Additionally, I am learning about frontend development to expand my skills and, hopefully in the future, become a fullstack developer.

 ## 🌐 Socials: